 Solid 3-D wireframes of the clay units were used to generate a block model into which geological codes, dry densities and lithium grades have been assigned and estimated.
 SRK chose to use composited grades for each sampled intersection of each clay unit and undertook statistical and geostatistical analysis and block grade estimation on this basis.
 Based on the grade distribution observed in the Upper Clay (higher grades concentrated towards the base of the unit), SRK chose to subdivide the unit based on sample grade to produce a high grade and low grade subdomain within the Upper Clay.
 This sub-domaining was only possible in the main eastern fault block where sufficient drilling is present to consistently see this vertical grade distribution profile.
-The mean composited lithium grade in the Upper Clay Unit (high grade sub domain) is 2,870 ppm, Upper Clay Unit (low grade sub domain) is 2,910 ppm.
-Variography on the lithium grades shows a total range in excess of 1 km.
+The mean composited lithium ("Li") grade in the Upper Clay Unit (high grade sub domain) is 2,870 ppm Li, Upper Clay Unit (low grade sub domain) is 860 ppm Li and the mean composited lithium grade in the Lower Clay Unit is 2,910 ppm Li.
+Variography on the lithium and potassium grades shows a total range in excess of 1 km.
 For the grade interpolation, a three-pass Kriging method was used to identify the areas drilled on a tighter grid spacing in the first pass and to ensure all blocks in the model were assigned a grade in the third pass.

-In order to determine the 'reasonable prospects for eventual economic extraction' required for Mineral Resources, SRK has used mining and processing cost and recovery assumptions developed by Bacanora for use in an open pit mine optimisation study.
+In order to determine the 'reasonable prospects for eventual economic extraction' required for Mineral Resources, SRK has used mining and processing cost and recovery assumptions developed by Bacanora for use in a Pre-Feasibility study.
 Bacanora is developing a process flowsheet which is similar to that being developed for the Kings Valley Lithium Project.
 The flowsheet involves a series of stages starting with beneficiation, followed by calcination, leaching, evaporation, filtering and precipitation.
-Current market reports suggest a commodity price of USD6,500/t of lithium carbonate (Li_2CO_3) is appropriate, assuming sale of a battery grade Li_2CO_3 product.
-A 30% increase on the price has been used to develop a cut-off grade for the Mineral Resource of 450 ppm Li.
-Further, SRK has assumed extraction by open pit and has further constrained the resource to a pit shell which is based on the above parameters and a 45° slope.